MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Experiments

 We compare our proposed method with popular FL algorithms including Local where local models are updated in each global round without any communication with others, FedAvg \cite{mcmahan2017communication}, FedProto \cite{tan2022fedproto}, and FedProx \cite{li2020federated}.
 We use 5, 4, and 6 clients for Digit-5, Office-10, and DomainNet in the feature distribution skewed setting, respectively.
 In the label distribution skewed setting, the number of clients for Digit-5, Office-10, and DomainNet is all 5.
 We use 5 clients for MNIST unless explicitly specified.
 The size of MNIST for all experiments is 2,000 for simplicity.
 The visualization results of all datasets with label non-IID and feature non-IID settings are shown in Figure \ref{label_nonIID} and Figure \ref{feature_nonIID}, respectively.

 We use PyTorch \cite{paszke2019pytorch} to implement all the baselines.
-The grid search is used to select the optimal hyperparameters for model training.
-Concretely, we use the SGD optimizer for all baselines, and the SGD momentum is set to 0.5.
-The other training parameters are set to be $B$ = 32, $E$ = 1, $\tau$ = 0.07, $\eta$ = 0.01 with decay rate = 0.95, which denotes the local batch size, the local epochs, temperature, and the learning rate, respectively.
+Following~\cite{li2020federated,tan2022federated}, the grid search is used to select the optimal hyperparameters for model training.
+Specifically, we use the SGD optimizer for all baselines, and the SGD momentum is set to 0.5.
+The other training parameters are set to be $B$ = 32, $E$ = 1, $\tau$ = 0.07, $\eta$ = 0.01 with decay rate = 0.95, which denotes local batch size, local epochs, temperature, learning rate, and {learning rate decay per iteration}, respectively.